kenken17/devops-qr-code/README.md

 - Make sure you are in the `api` directory
 - Create a virtualenv by typing in the following command: `python -m venv .venv`
 - Install the required packages: `pip install -r requirements.txt`
 - Create a `.env` file, and add you AWS Access and Secret key, check `.env.example`
 - Also, change the BUCKET_NAME to your S3 bucket name in `main.py`
 - Run the API server: `uvicorn main:app --reload`
 - Your API Server should be running on port `http://localhost:8000`
+- Run the container with `docker run -d -v ~/.aws:/root/.aws:ro -p 8000:8000 devops-qr-code-api`

 ### Front-end